TylerNakamura/tylernakamura.github.io/reading.md

 ---

 ### *Fooled by Randomness* by Nassim Nicholas Taleb (2001)
-Taleb’s insightful book delves into the role of chance and luck in our lives, showing how we often mistake randomness for skill.
-It’s an eye-opening read on the unpredictability of life and how understanding randomness can change the way we make decisions.
+Taleb's insightful book delves into the role of chance and luck in our lives, showing how we often mistake randomness for skill.
+It's an eye-opening read on the unpredictability of life and how understanding randomness can change the way we make decisions.

 ---

 ### *Talent is Overrated: What Really Separates World-Class Performers from Everybody Else* by Geoff Colvin (2008)
 This book challenges the idea that talent is the key to success.
 Geoff Colvin argues that deliberate practice—focused, intense effort over time—is what truly separates top performers from the rest, not innate ability.
-It’s a great read for anyone striving for excellence.
+It's a great read for anyone striving for excellence.

 ---